kristinagxy/lightnovel_gender/README.md

 novels, demonstrating how a power frames approach to analyzing gender stereotypes in otaku culture augments existing work on the subject.

-## Background

-The light novel is a popular literary genre in pop culture, especially in Japan.
-They are commonly illustrated in a manga art style, with anime-style covers and illustrations among pages of the story, and are often adapted into manga and anime.
-Individual volumes of light novels are short in length compared to ordinary novels, but one series of light novels can be made up of multiple volumes, where each volume is a different story under the same world setting, with in most cases different main characters and plots.

-Just like other Japanese subcultures, some light novels are considered to be having unethical or immoral content.
-For example, some might be accused of being sexually explicit or overtly violent.
-Light novels mostly target young people (age between 15-30), and the majority of the readers are related to some sub-culture such as anime, manga, or “otaku”.
-Light novels include a wide range of genres.
-One popular genre of light novels is fantasy and adventure in a different world.

-In this project, we are investigating whether there exist some characteristic patterns for female characters in those books.
-We hope to study the portrayal of female characters versus male characters in those light novels and how their powers evolve within the plot.

 ## Corpus

 Our final corpus consists of the 56 novel series with a total of 290 volumes from 17 genres in English from [Baka-Tsuki translation community](https://www.baka-tsuki.org/project/index.php?title=Main_Page)